VaritthaRueangdech/DES432-Project-1/README.md

 This project focuses on performing Exploratory Data Analysis (EDA) and basic statistical inference on a real-world financial transaction dataset.
 The objective is to understand data quality issues, explore patterns and relationships, and draw conclusions using statistical reasoning rather than predictive modeling.

 **Requirements**
+   - Python 3.8 or higher
+   - Google Colab

 **Running the Project**
 To ensure proper execution, run the scripts in the following order: